 In Hazard, the roll we now call “snake eyes” was called “crabs.”
-It is believed that over time “crabs” turned into “craps.”
+It is believed that “crabs” turned into “craps over time.”

 By the early 1800s, players used more simplified rules.
 When riverboats filled with gamblers hopped up the Mississippi, craps caught on with the rest of the country.

 Back in France, Hazard was played in the streets.
 Players would come out and hunch over street corners on the ground, rolling dice and placing bets.
-This then led to people describing it as ”crapaud,” a French word meaning a toad.
+This led to people describing it as” crapaud,” a French word meaning a toad.
 They referred to them as toads because of the position in which they were hunched over.